Welding

 soft automation

 The use of reprogrammable mechanized devices to automate a task.
-Soft automation includes robotic processes.
+Soft, or flexible, automation includes robotic processes.

-A type of wire feeder that consists of a self-contained gun, which feeds filler wire from spools mounted on the gun.
+A welding gun with an integrated wire drive system that feeds wire electrode from self-contained spools mounted on the gun.
 Spool guns are mainly used for smaller diameter, softer wires, such as aluminum.

 stainless steel

-A type of steel that contains more than 11% chromium and exhibits excellent corrosion resistance.
-Stainless steel is one of the metals most commonly welded with GMAW.
+A type of steel that contains 10.5-30% chromium and exhibits excellent hardness and corrosion resistance.
+Stainless steel can be welded with many different welding processes.

 stepoff

 The part of a waveform during which current goes from tail-out to background current.
-Stepoff reduces spatter.
+Stepoff is optional and reduces spatter.

 surface tension